 - Marking the register accurately (a legal requirement). - All staff will use the correct absence codes in line with DfE guidance. - Tutors will arrive at their tutor rooms in time for the start of the registration period.
-Tutors will ensure tutor time is used in an informative/constructive way following the Houlton School Tutor Time Programme. - Tutors will build a welcoming atmosphere within the group to encourage pupils to return after an absence. - Tutors will monitor their group's attendance. - The Pupil Experience Leader / Attendance Officer has a responsibility to track absences and then to liaise with parents/carers. - Tutors and subject teachers will monitor attendance absence patterns of friendship groups and all other pupil groups such as PP and SEND. - Tutors in their base rooms should display the Houlton School attendance target. - The Attendance Officer will check pupil absences daily and a call will be made home if no reason has been provided for absence.
+Tutors will ensure tutor time is used in an informative/constructive way following the Houlton School Tutor Time Programme. - Tutors will build a welcoming atmosphere within the group to encourage pupils to return after an absence. - Tutors will monitor their group's attendance. - The Pupil Experience Leader / Attendance Officer has a responsibility to track absences and then to liaise with parents/carers. - Tutors and subject teachers will monitor attendance absence patterns of friendship groups and all other pupil groups such as PP and SEND. - Tutors in their base rooms should display the Houlton School attendance target. - The Attendance Officer will check pupil absences daily and contact will be made home if no reason has been provided for absence.

-- The Attendance Officer will record attendance concerns on the pupils SIMs file and liaise with the Pupil Experience leader regarding concerns as well as Stage 1 and 2 letters going home. - The Pupil Experience Leader will use the SIMS reports to bring to the tutors' attention the names of pupils with unauthorised absences and to ensure attendance issues are a standing item in all pastoral meetings.
-Data from pupil groups will be reported to form tutors as will attendance summaries by form group. - Vulnerable pupils will have their attendance communicated to teaching colleagues daily by the Pupil Experience Leader so that catch up support can be provided immediately by email or directly on return to school/the lesson. - The Attendance Officer will contact parents of pupils with attendance concerns at the earliest opportunity. - The Pupil Experience Leader will circulate information about individual pupil needs to appropriate staff. - The Vice Principal for Personal Development, Behaviour and Safety will monitor % attendance of each Year group and set targets for the group. - The Pupil Experience Leader will monitor pupil's attendance, the improvements and efforts made by individuals and reward appropriately.
-Annually high attendance will be recognised as part of the Houlton Excellence Award as well as in Rewards Assemblies. - The Attendance Officer will contact parents/carers by letter when a pupil is continually late for school or where attendance falls below 96%. - The Attendance Officer after discussion with the Pupil Experience Leader and or Vice Principal will contact parents/carers by letter when a pupil becomes a Persistently Absent pupil and/or pupils identified under Ofsted's' bottom 10% of school population. - The Attendance Officer will collate attendance for pupil groups; SEND; Tutor Groups; Whole School; Defined categories e.g. below 93%, 90%, WAS Case Worker caseload, Pupil Premium eligibility; Pupils referred to Pre Legal meetings; Persistent Absence group. - The Pupil Experience Leader / Vice Principal will instigate the Early Help Programme, involving outside agencies where and when appropriate. - The school will ensure that parents/carers are fully aware of the importance of good attendance through regular communication.
+- The Attendance Officer will record attendance concerns on the pupils SIMS file and liaise with the Pupil Experience leader regarding concerns as well as Stage 1 and 2 letters going home. - The Pupil Experience Leader will use the SIMS reports to bring to the tutors' attention the names of pupils with unauthorised absences and to ensure attendance issues are a standing item in all pastoral meetings.
+Data from pupil groups will be reported to form tutors as will attendance summaries by form group. - Vulnerable pupils will have their attendance communicated to teaching colleagues daily by the Pupil Experience Leader so that catch up support can be provided immediately by email or directly on return to school/the lesson. - The Attendance Officer will contact parents of pupils with attendance concerns at the earliest opportunity. - The Pupil Experience Leader will circulate information about individual pupil needs to appropriate staff. - The Vice Principal will monitor % attendance of each Year group and set targets for the group. - The Pupil Experience Leader will monitor pupil's attendance, the improvements and efforts made by individuals and reward appropriately.
+Annually high attendance will be recognised as part of the Houlton Excellence Award as well as in Rewards Assemblies. - The Attendance Officer will contact parents/carers by letter when a pupil is continually late for school or where attendance falls below 96%. - The Attendance Officer after discussion with the Pupil Experience Leader and/ or Vice Principal will contact parents/carers by letter when a pupil becomes a Persistently Absent pupil and/or pupils identified under Ofsted's' bottom 10% of school population. - The Attendance Officer will collate attendance for pupil groups; SEND; Tutor Groups; Whole School; Defined categories e.g. below 93%, 90%, Pupil Premium eligibility; Pupils referred to Pre-Legal meetings; Persistent Absence group. - The Pupil Experience Leader / Vice Principal will instigate the Early Help Programme, involving outside agencies where and when appropriate. - The school will ensure that parents/carers are fully aware of the importance of good attendance through regular communication.

-- The Vice Principal will analyse attendance data and compare to national averages and devise strategies to rectify concerns.
-Commencing/ directing commencement of stage1 - 5 Interventions as appropriate. - The Pupil Experience Leader / Vice Principal will Attend Pre-Legal Meetings with the WAS Casework Officer.
-(Stage 4) At this stage a 10 week target is set. - Pastoral staff will build good systems of communication with other agencies working within the school and a confidential form of exchanging information to support pupils.
+- The Vice Principal will analyse attendance data and compare to national averages and devise strategies to rectify concerns including commencement of stage 1-5 intervention letters as appropriate. - The Pupil Experience Leader / Vice Principal will attend pre-legal meetings with Warwickshire Attendance Service (WAS). - Pastoral staff will build good systems of communication with other agencies working within the school and a confidential form of exchanging information to support pupils.